chessai/py-poketext/readme.md

 With the Heroku Toolbelt installed, log into Heroku (venv) $ heroku login
+if: you get an error like "bash: heroku: command not found" it may mean you need to manually add the symlink after installing Heroku Toolbelt with:
+(venv) $ sudo ln -s /usr/local/heroku/bin/heroku /usr/bin/heroku
-You will be prompted for your heroku credentials - then we can create a heroku app:
+else: If all goes well, you will be prompted for your heroku credentials - then we can create a heroku app:
-(venv) $ heroku create
+(venv) $ heroku create appNameHere
-Creating appNameHere... done, stack is cedar https://appNameHere.herokuapp.com/ | git@heroku.com:appNameHere.git
+Creating appName... done, stack is cedar https://appName.herokuapp.com/ | git@heroku.com:appName.git
 Git remote heroku added

-'appNameHere' will probably be of the format 'descriptor-natureThingy-number' - don't worry.
+'appName' will be of the format 'descriptor-natureThingy-number' if you don't specify an app name (by just typing 'heroku create') - don't worry.
 You can change this.
 Refer to: https://devcenter.heroku.com/articles/renaming-apps

 To deploy the code to the new Heroku app use the following command: